-Differences and Similarities in User Attitudes towards Video Conferencing in Poland and CIS
+Differences and Similarities Between User Attitude towards Video Conferencing in Poland and Russia

 25 June 2014

-According to the study, the most important criteria in choosing a video conferencing system for the respondents was the cost of implementing a video conferencing solution (75%), along with video and audio quality (53%).
-Integration with external equipment and safety also interested more than 38% of the respondents.
-These are also the most significant concerns for CIS customers, but with slightly different ratio: 70% chose the audio and video quality option, and 65% chose the cost of implementation*.
-The results of the surveys show that the availability of cloud and mobile versions of video conferencing clients are not yet popular either in CIS or Poland.
-Thus based on this small sample, we can say that the preferences of Polish users are very close to those of CIS customers, but that there are still some important differences.
+According to the study, the most important criteria in choosing a video conferencing system for the respondents was the cost of implementing a video conferencing solution, along with video and audio quality, gaining 75% and 53% of votes, respectively.
+The next in importance were safety and integration with external equipment - 38%.
+Similar statistics we observed at Russian video conferencing market, but with a slightly different numbers (70% chose the audio and video quality, 65% - the cost of implementing a video conferencing system)*.
+The availability of cloud and mobile versions of video conferencing clients are not significant for either the respondents from Russia or Poland.
+It turns out that the preferences of Polish customers are very close to those of Russia, but with some differences.

-The undisputed leaders among peripheral video equipment are webcams or built-in cameras, which scored more than 58% of the votes.
-Next came PTZ cameras: they are used by 36% of the respondents.
-IP cameras were chosen by 22% of respondents, while only 5% chose documentary cameras.
-A similar situation is observed in the CIS: 76% of the respondents chose webcams, 35% chose PTZ cameras, and 20% chose IP cameras*.
-These data confirm the similarity of consumer preferences in Poland and Russia.
+Based on the foregoing, it is logical that the undisputed leaders of peripheral equipment were webcams or built-in cameras, scored more than 58% of the votes.
+Second place was taken by PTZ-cameras: they are used by 36% of the respondents.
+IP-cameras were preferred by only 22% of the respondents, and documentary cameras gained 5% of votes.
+Data for Russia is also very close to these figures: 76% of respondents use a webcam, 35% - PTZ cameras, 20% - IP-cameras.* These data confirm the similarity of consumer preferences on video conferencing market in Poland and Russia.

 Video conferencing software for business, education, telemedicine and government.